TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 108/Psalms 108.4.md

 ---

-For thy lovingkindness is great above the heavens; And thy truth [reacheth] unto the skies.
+For your loving kindness is great above the heavens.
+Your faithfulness reaches to the skies.